hongyehu/Hamiltonian-driven-shadow-tomography-page/README.md

 If you like the idea of classical shadow tomography, I also encourage you to watch Hsin-Yuan Huang's talk at IQIM [link](https://www.youtube.com/watch?v=xRHXsPp1O0I&feature=youtu.be) and QIP2021 [link](https://www.youtube.com/watch?v=d1_hBEJQUSA&feature=share)

 ### Acknowledgement
+The author thanks his mentor Prof. Yi-Zhuang You, and it has been a pleasure to work on this topic!

 The author thanks insightful discussions with Robert Hsin-Yuan Huang, and Junyu Liu.

 \* The author thanks Prof. Biao Wu from Peking University for the insightful discussions and suggestions.